 I must confess that we didn’t want to choose a tour of the hotel to be with all the other tourists.
 So we went to another provider, Manu Taxi Boat, and I must say we were not disappointed.
 A very nice welcome, they came to pick us up directly at the Maitai pontoon.
 The trip to the spot is sublime, water like we rarely see and what about the beach on the motu, wow!
 We spent the day on this little piece of heaven just the three of us since we were the only tourists to have come here for the day.
 We even had the chance to go in the water with a dozen of leopard rays, a magical moment in breathtaking scenery, what more could you ask for?

 That’s it, I’m getting to the end of this article.
 I deliberately did not only speak about the Maitai Polynesia Bora Bora, as it was not the goal.
 But in all honesty, I think it’s a very good spot, both for its location, which is close to everything, and for its very good value for money.
-It’s definitely a place that I would recommend to a couple who would have spent their holidays in guesthouses and who would like to treat themselves for one or two nights in a nice bungalow on stilts.
+It’s definitely a place that I would recommend to a couple who would have spent their holidays in guesthouses and who would like to treat themselves for one or two nights in a nice overwater bungalow.
 The experience is magical and should be lived once.
-Especially since the Maitai offers the cheapest stilted bungalows in Bora Bora.
+Especially since the Maitai offers the cheapest overwater bungalows in Bora Bora.
 You can book here directly.